finbourne/lusid-sdk-java/sdk/docs/AmortisationRuleSetsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // AmortisationRuleSetsApi apiInstance = apiFactory.build(AmortisationRuleSetsApi.class);

         AmortisationRuleSetsApi apiInstance = ApiFactoryBuilder.build(fileName).build(AmortisationRuleSetsApi.class);
         String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the rule definitions.
 Defaults to the current LUSID system datetime if not specified.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the rule definitions.
 Defaults to returning the latest version if not  specified.